milochen0418/eos-script/README.md

 ./envReboot.sh in the volder  ~/eos-script/installation/

+# More information
+In the following, It's detail about how to impleemnt eos-script.
-Another complicated detail should not care about by new developer in following.
+The complicated detail should not be cared by new developer until you want to know what happend behind the script.

 # Environment
 Please use Ubuntu 16.04 to run this eos-script. the eos-script is work on Ubuntu 16.04
 And in Ubuntu 16.04, you need to choose the following packages.